Vanilla Crescent Cookies (Vanillekipferl)

 Bake the cookies until the edges are just starting to brown.

 Since every oven is different, your baking time might vary slightly.
-Also, if you made your cookies thicker than approximately 1/2 inches, they might need a touch longer.
+Also, if you made your cookies thicker than approximately 1/2 inch, they might need a bit longer.

-We would recommend only having one baking sheet in the oven at a time.
-The cookies might cook unevenly if you have two baking sheets in a conventional oven at the same time.
+We recommend only having one baking sheet in the oven at a time.
+The cookies might cook unevenly if you have two baking sheets in the oven at the same time.

 Dust the Vanillekipferl in powdered sugar.